 - Relieving symptoms or side effects.
 Sometimes surgery is used to improve your quality of life rather than to treat the cancer itself — for example, to relieve pain caused by a tumor that's pressing on a nerve or bone or to remove a tumor that's blocking your intestine.

 Surgery is often combined with other cancer treatments, such as chemotherapy and radiation.
-Whether you opt to undergo additional cancer treatment depends on your type of cancer and its stage.
+Whether you opt to undergo additional cancer treatment depends on your type of cancer, its stage and your overall health status.

 How is cancer surgery traditionally performed?

 Traditionally, the primary purpose of cancer surgery is to cure your cancer by removing all of it from your body.
 The surgeon usually does this by cutting into your body and removing the cancer along with some surrounding healthy tissue to ensure that all of the cancer is removed.